p = .01 (probability)

 President / president

-ILA President Jerry Johns met with President Bush.
-We spoke with President Johns about his plans for World Congress.
-Jerry Johns became president of ILA while George W. Bush was president of the United States.
-The ILA president met with the U.S. president.
+ILA President of the Board William Teale met with President Obama.
+We spoke with William Teale, ILA's President of the Board, about his plans for ILA Conference & Exhibits.
+William Teale became ILA's President of the Board while Barack Obama was president of the United States.
+ILA's President of the Board met with the U.S. president.
 (See CMS 15th, 8.21)

 pre- and posttest